 In order to participate in telepsychiatry at Silva Psychiatric Care (SPC), you will need an internet-enabled device, such as a smartphone, tablet, laptop or desktop computer, equipped with a working camera and microphone.
 I recommend using either a smartphone or a tablet, because these devices are always so equipped, and will offer the most user-friendly interfaces.
 You will also need a strong and reliable internet connection.
 Any modern broadband connection will work; smartphones and tablets can also use cellular data to connect online.

+If you use a desktop or laptop computer, Zoom must first be downloaded to your hard drive and then installed as a plug-in to the browser you will be using to connect to the internet for your appointments.
 Any browser can be used (Internet Explorer, Chrome, Safari, Firefox, etc.), but downloading and installing a browser plug-in is a multi-step process that can be confusing if you are unfamiliar with it:

 Once you have installed the required software, you are ready for your first online visit.
 You will need a quiet and private place where you will not be overheard by unauthorized third parties and where you are unlikely to be interrupted.
 Your home is the best place for these visits, but some people with private offices at work find that they can conveniently await their appointments in my virtual (online) "waiting room," while continuing to multi-task at work, making it unnecessary to take time away from their work duties to receive treatment, although after-work and after-school early-evening appointments are also routinely available, as part of SPC's Concierge Medicine Practice Model.